DC801/BM-Badge/Software/EnvironmentSetup.md

 ## Assumptions

 This guide is written assuming you will be using Ubuntu 20.04.1.
-It'll probably work with other versions of Linux, and possibly Windows, but you'll have to figure out the differences.
+I'll probably work with other versions of Linux, and possibly Windows, but you'll have to figure out the differences.

 Any line starting with $ is a command you should type into a terminal